Taskmaster (character): Fictional character biography

-Taskmaster is a mysterious figure believed to have been born in Bronx, New York City.
+Taskmaster is a mysterious figure believed to have been born in the Bronx, New York City.
 He is able to mimic the physical movements of anyone he witnesses; writers differ on whether this counts as a "super power".
 He claims to have had this ability since childhood.
-He is a combat instructor and part-time mercenary.
-Initially portrayed as a villain, he has also trained U.S. Agent and other neophyte superheroes at the behest of the US government.
-As a mercenary, he has no ideology except that of his employer.
-Due to his ability to imitate the techniques and armory of other heroes and villains, Taskmaster has occasionally been used to impersonate other characters.
+Initially a combat instructor for other villains and criminals, Taskmaster becomes a mercenary to continue making money after the Avengers shut down some of his academies.